xdtdaniel/VisProject/index.md

 With the recent advances in interconnect technology and increasing cost of communication, providing efficient data movement between nodes on the communication fabric is essential to guarantee optimized end-to-end solutions.

-There is a need for interactive and straightforward visualization tool to better utilize and arrange the computing resources.
+There is a need for interactive and straightforward visualization tool to better utilize and arrange the communication details happening on the network.
 The idea of this project is to give a clear visualization how the HPC infrastructure perform and how individual nodes in that network communicate with each other.

+### problem statement

+* How can we visualize the network topology along with link usage in an easy-to-interpret manner?
+* How can we visualize the details of link traffic in an easy manner?
+*
 ### Visualizations

 With this in mind, we provide a suite of visualizations to meet the clients' need for understanding the HPC network.